PanithiVanasirikul/DAFTrack/README.md

     And remove all `__MACOSX` folders in the `datasets` folder and `.DS_Store` in every folders in `dataset` folder.

-    Or you can use the following command to download the datasets:
+    Or you can use the following command to preprocess the datasets:

     - Linux/Mac:
         ```bash